 There are 2 different types of colostomy surgery:

-End colostomy: If part of the colon or rectum is removed, the remaining colon is brought to the surface of your abdomen to make a stoma.
-This can be permanent, or temporary if your bowel needs time to rest and heal.
-If it is temporary, the ends of your bowel will be joined together again later.
+End colostomy: If part of the colon or rectum is removed, the remaining colon is brought to the surface of the abdomen to make a stoma.
+This can be permanent, or temporary if the bowel needs time to rest and heal.
+If it is temporary, the ends of the bowel will be joined together again later.

 What to expect after the procedure